steviezhu/snapfood/README.md

-# snapfood - System hacks 2020.
+# snapfood - SystemHacks 2020

-Snapfood takes a picture of raw ingredients and comes up with a list of recipes.
+## Description

+Snapfood is an Android application that allows users to take a picture of the ingredients they have on hand, from where the application will detect the ingredients and gather recipes from the internet that uses these ingredients.

+## Built With

+Spoonacular Recipe API
+CalorieMama Ingredient Detection API
+Android Studio